-This 10 week short course is aimed at those interested in developing basic journalism and media skills, many of which are now relevant to those both inside and outside of ‘the industry’.
+This 10 week short course is aimed at those interested in developing basic journalism and media skills, specifically skills in digital and broadcast journalism, many of which are now relevant to those both inside and outside of ‘the industry’.

 Led by an experienced broadcast journalist, the course focuses on developing knowledge and key skills in media and journalism, from considering initial ideas for a story, through to how to best present different kinds of content to a variety of audiences.